Gabett01/BG3-custom-item-builder/README.md

 ## How to use

-The script assumes that you have already set up the collect file structure for mod creation.
+The script assumes that you have already set up the correct file structure for mod creation.
 It WILL either complain at you or just plain shut down if it can't find something.
 Check for typos if that happens.

 Step 1: set up correct file structure